superstreamlabs/memphis.js/README.md

     maxAckTimeMs: 30000, // defaults to 30000
     maxMsgDeliveries: 10, // defaults to 10
     genUniqueSuffix: false,
-    startConsumeFromSequence:1, // start consuming from a specific sequence. defaults to 1 lastMessages:-1 // consume the last N messages, defaults to -1 (all messages in the station) });
+    startConsumeFromSequence: 1, // start consuming from a specific sequence. defaults to 1
+    lastMessages: -1 // consume the last N messages, defaults to -1 (all messages in the station) });
 ```